Case (goods)

 A case of some merchandise is a collection of items packaged together.
 A case is not a strict unit of measure.
-For consumer foodstuff such as canned goods, soda, cereal, and such, a case is typically 24 items, however cases may range from 12 to 36, typically in multiples of six.
-For larger bottles such as gallon jugs, a case is typically 4.
+For consumer foodstuff such as canned goods, soda, cereal, and such, a case is typically 24 items, however cases may consist of any quantity depending on manufacturer packaging - cases are typically found in multiples of four or six.
+For larger bottles such as gallon jugs, a case is typically four jugs.